Controlling energy delivery with bistable nanostructures: Verifying and characterizing the mechanism

+Figure~\ref{fig:md_results} shows a representative portion of a trajectory that allows us to visualize the progression of the coupled reaction.
+Shown are the two dimer lengths, $m$ and $s$, and the distances between the attractive ends, $r_1$ and $r_2$, from which we can classify the system into various states to reveal a clear progression through the energy-delivery reaction.
+As discussed in Methods, we use a Source-recharging scheme to mimic a bath of Sources so that the energy delivery process can repeat indefinitely.
+For illustrative purposes, we show a simulation with forced dissociation ($\tau_\dd = 1$) so that all transitions can be clearly observed in a reasonable time window, but simulations without forced dissociation show the same qualitative progression.

-Figure~\ref{fig:md_results} shows the two dimer lengths, $m$ and $s$, and the distances between the attractive ends, $r_1$ and $r_2$ over a representative portion of a trajectory with $\tau_\mathrm{d} = 1$.
-Tracking these four distances shows a clear progression through the energy-delivery mechanism.
-Initially, the dimers begin in their closed states and are not near each other \textcircled{\textsf{ 1}}.
-Free to diffuse, the dimers eventually associate, first at one end \textcircled{\textsf{ 2}} and then at the other \textcircled{\textsf{ 3}}.
-Once both dimer ends are bound, the Machine applies an outward force on the Source, which almost immediately crosses its barrier \textcircled{\textsf{ 4}}.
-Note that the lifetime of state \textcircled{\textsf{ 3}} is so small that we have difficulty resolving it, see SI.
-The Source now applies an outward force on the Machine, helping the Machine to overcome its barrier and bringing both dimers to an open state \textcircled{\textsf{ 5}}.
+Initially, the dimers begin in their closed states, $\text{M}_\text{u}$ and $\text{S}_\text{c}$, and are not near each other, \textcircled{\textsf{ 1}}.
+Free to diffuse, the dimers eventually associate, first at one end, \textcircled{\textsf{ 2}}, and then at the other, \textcircled{\textsf{ 3}}.
+Once both dimer ends are bound, the Machine applies an outward force on the Source, which almost immediately crosses its barrier, \textcircled{\textsf{ 4}}.
+Note that the lifetime of state \textcircled{\textsf{ 3}} is so small that we sometimes have difficulty resolving it, see SM.
+The Source now applies an outward force on the Machine, helping the Machine to overcome its barrier and bringing both dimers to an open state, \textcircled{\textsf{ 5}}.

-Next, on a time scale given by $\tau_\mathrm{d}$, the dimers begin to dissociate, first at one end \textcircled{\textsf{ 6}} and then at the other \textcircled{\textsf{ 7}}.
-This leaves the Machine in its charged open state and the Source in its uncharged open state, meaning we have successfully transferred energy from one structure to the other.
-Finally, once the Source and Machine are sufficiently separated, the Source is artificially recharged \textcircled{\textsf{ 8}} to mimic a constant concentration of usable Sources.
+Next, the dimers begin to dissociate, first at one end, \textcircled{\textsf{ 6}}, and then at the other, \textcircled{\textsf{ 7}}.
+This leaves the Machine in its charged open state, $\text{M}_\text{c}$, and the Source in its uncharged open state, $\text{S}_\text{u}$, meaning we have successfully transferred energy from one structure to the other.
+Finally, once the Source and Machine are sufficiently separated, the Source is artificially recharged, \textcircled{\textsf{ 8}}, to mimic a constant concentration of usable Sources.
 Independent of this last step, the Machine will eventually and spontaneously transition back to its uncharged state, returning the system to state \textcircled{\textsf{ 1}}.
 The process shown in Fig.~\ref{fig:md_results} repeats indefinitely -- energy is repeatedly injected through the recharging of the Source, partially delivered to the Machine through the relaxation pathway, and finally dissipated when the Machine transitions back to its uncharged state.